 – Look for a possible cause: insect bites; scabies, lice, other parasitic skin infections; contact with plants, animals, jewellery, detergents, etc.

-– Ask about any ongoing treatment: topical, oral or parenteral.
+– Ask about any past or ongoing treatment: topical, oral or parenteral.

-– Look for local or regional signs (secondary infection, lymphangitis, adenopathy, erysipelas) and/or systemic signs (fever, septicaemia, distant infectious focus).
+– Look for local or regional signs (secondary infection, lymphangitis, adenopathy, erysipelas) and/or systemic signs (fever, septicaemia, secondary focus).

-– Consider the sanitary condition of the family, particularly for contagious skin diseases (scabies, scalp ringworm, lice).
+– Consider the sanitary conditions of the family, particularly for contagious skin diseases (scabies, scalp ringworm, lice).

 – Check tetanus vaccination status.